the-dev-syntax/Ecommerce-Template/README.md

 1. it calls [createPayPalOrder(order._id)] and [approvePayPalOrder(order._id,data)] from order.action.ts (DB connect)
 2. which calls [paypal.createOrder(order.totalPrice)] and [paypal.capturePayment(data.orderID)] from lib/paypal.ts

+testing paypal is hard: test in other browsers for clean cookies and no cookies you have to make two accounts one for the seller(business) and one for the buyer(personal) use the buyer to log in the account and password at the time of the buying from the app while seller account client ID and APP secret to be at env.local
 ------------------------------------
 --------------------------------------
 ## ----------------------[]---------------------------[another]